gbeckers/jadeR/README.md

 website http://www.cis.hut.fi/aapo/papers/IJCNN99_tutorialweb/

-The Python code here was translated into NumPy from the original Matlab Version 1.8 (May 2005) by Gabriel Beckers, http://gbeckers.nl .
-In the 1.9 version, two corrections were made by David Rivest-Hénault to make the code become equivalent at machine precision to that of jadeR.m, after which I put the code on Github.
+The Python code here was translated into NumPy from the original Matlab Version 1.8 of May 2005 by Gabriel Beckers, http://gbeckers.nl .
+After that, two corrections were made by David Rivest-Hénault to make the code become equivalent at machine precision to that of jadeR.m, after which I put the code on Github.